kleineluka/backlace/README.md

 **TL;DR** —
 - You’re free to use Backlace in any project (personal or commercial) at no cost.
-- You must credit “Backlace” somewhere visible (like your README, store page, or credits) with a link to the official GitHub.
+- You must credit “Backlace” somewhere visible (like your README, store page, in-code, or credits) with a link to the official GitHub.
 - If you make a derivative shader or tool based on Backlace, please include more visible credit.
 This doesn't apply to avatars, worlds, or games that use such shaders.
 - Anything you sell with Backlace must be transformative (adding significant new features or creativity).
 You can’t just rebrand or resell Backlace as-is.